Honda Elevate: Everything We Know About The Upcoming SUV

 Honda Elevate: When is it launching?

 The teasers from Honda have marked June 6 as the global premiere date of the Honda Elevate SUV.
-As such, we expect Honda to launch the SUV in key markets, including India, after June 6.
+As such, we expect Honda to launch the SUV in key markets after June 6.
 The Elevate will be manufactured in India, with a total production of 8,000 units per month (some earmarked for exports).

-Witness the #WorldPremiere of the most awaited SUV, the all-new Honda Elevate on June 06, 2023.
-Mark your calendar for the big unveil!#HondaElevate #NewHondaSUV #AllNewElevate pic.twitter.com/sc8TVGpjgN

 Honda Elevate’s price and likely rivals

 The Honda Elevate will directly compete with the likes of the Suzuki Grand Vitara, Toyota Hyryder, Hyundai Creta, Kia Seltos and more.
-We expect the Honda Elevate to have a starting price of INR 12 lakhs in India that can go up to INR 19 lakhs (ex-showroom).
+We expect the Honda Elevate to have a starting price of HKD 1,14,000 (ex-showroom).

 Hero and Featured Image Credits: Courtesy Honda (Representational Image)